 Film Producer: Supervise the creation of a film from start to finish, planning and coordinating script selection, financing, and distribution.

 Production Sound: Use microphones and other recording technology to accurately capture sounds in real time for use in the final product or as reference for sound designers, sound effects editors, or foley artists.

 Cinematographer: Supervise camera and lighting crews to create striking images that help tell a story and create the overall visual impact of a film or television show.

 Digital Editor: Collaborate with directors, cinematographers, and sound editors to turn the raw footage captured on set into a finished work ready for audiences.

 Application requirements: In addition to general admission to Loyola University New Orleans, the Bachelor of Fine Arts in Digital Filmmaking requires the following additional materials:

 - A completed College of Music and Media (CMM) Supplemental Application

-- An informal interview with a department faculty member (either over-the-phone or in-person)
+- An informal interview with a department faculty member (either zoom, phone, or in-person)